-During the year ended December 31, 2022, all non-employee directors of the Company (except F. Ann Millner, Laura S. Kaiser and Michael R. McDonnell) received quarterly retainer payments totaling \$86,000 in aggregate.
-Ms. Millner, who served as Lead Independent Director throughout the year, received quarterly retainer payments totaling \$116,000 in the aggregate.
-Ms. Kaiser and Mr. McDonnell each received a pro-rated retainer amount of \$52,923 for services rendered commencing on their appointment to the Board on May 19,2022.
-Additionally, each of the committee chairs was paid his or her chair-specific retainer(s) (as set forth in the foregoing table) during the year ended December 31, 2022.
-Directors are also reimbursed for (a) out-of-pocket travel and related expenses incurred in attending Board and committee meetings and other Company events, and (b) up to \$5,000 for annual educational expenses.
+During the year ended December 31, 2023, all non-employee directors of the Company (except F. Ann Millner, Ed.D and James T. Hogan, a former director) received quarterly retainer payments totaling \$86,000 in aggregate.
+James T. Hogan, received a pro-rated retainer amount of \$43,000 for services rendered through the end of his term as a director on May 18, 2023.
+Dr. Millner, who served as Lead Independent Director throughout the year, received quarterly retainer payments totaling \$116,000 in the aggregate.
+Additionally, each of the committee chairs was paid his or her chair-specific retainer(s) (as set forth in the foregoing table) during the year ended December 31, 2023.
+Directors are also reimbursed for (a) out-of-pocket travel and related expenses incurred in attending Board and committee meetings and other Company events and (b) up to \$5,000 for annual educational expenses.